 She was brought up in a liberal, christian family and spent her childhood in their Kentish apple orchards and riding horses on the Eridge Estate.
 She learnt much from her mother’s skill as a professional craftswoman and adult educator.
 From her father she inherited a love of ideas and literature, which she studied at Sussex University, and a tendency towards liberal politics!
 Organic gardening and time in nature and wilderness have remained central throughout her life.

 From her late teens she has deeply explored other faiths, especially Buddhism, Druidry and Jewish Kabbalah.
 In her Dharma days she travelled in Ladakh and Zanskar and studied at the Tibetan Library in Dharamsala, she practised Zen at Tassajara Zen Mountain Centre in California and Vipassana and Mindfulness at Sharpham and Gaia House, spending over a year in retreat and as a manager.
 She has been a long term member of Order of Bards, Ovates and Druids, having completed their Bardic Grade.
 She studied Kabbalah with both Christian and Jewish teachers and in the Western Mystery Tradition and in 2000 she became a tutor with The Kabbalah Society.
 Having set up Living Spirit she studied interfaith ministry and spiritual counselling and in 2003 was ordained at the One Spirit Interfaith Foundation.
 After ordination she went on to complete four years professional development with the Scottish Episcopal Church, including studying theology at Aberdeen University.
 She worked as a pioneer minister to collaboratively create Future Church in her local community in the Highlands of Scotland.
-She is recently completed an MA in Mindfulness based Psychotherapeutic Practice with the Karuna Institute and Middlesex University.
+She has an MA in Mindfulness based Psychotherapeutic Practice with the Karuna Institute and Middlesex University and is accredited with ACCP and UKCP.

 Sam is the founder of the spiritual, social enterprise Living Spirit which includes Open Spirit and Wild Church.
 She loves the creative arts, especially myth and storytelling and is a pioneer of the ancient art of trance telling.
 She is also developing her exploration of sacred art and especially icon writing and is currently completing a Diploma with with the Prince’s School of Traditional Arts in London.
 Alongside her spiritual and creative work she has raised a family, including home schooling and created several eco homes and organic gardens.
-She now lives in Dartington with three cats, her younger son, Tam, and her friend Ian who does all the Living Spirit web and graphic design through his business, Graphic Alchemy.
+She now divides her time between Dartington and Canterbury where she is working on a PhD in transformative learning, focussed on the Sacred Marriage.